pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 ### Addition Operator

 Like mathematical addition, the *addition operator* functions as the addition, concatenation, and extension operator of Python's objects.
-It's a binary operator, meaning it requires two operands on either side of the **+** sign.<br>
+It's a binary operator, meaning it requires two operands on either side of the **+** sign, and it's commutative.<br>

 ```
    3+3